internet-of-plants/blog/_drafts/2015-01-10-samr21-dev-setup-ubuntu.md

-For the internet of plants, we have decided to use the [Atmel SAM R21](http://www.atmel.com/tools/ATSAMR21-XPRO.aspx) to monitor our green friends.
-The SAMR is a Cortex M0 based platform with an on-board IEEE 802.15.4 Wireless module, TODO: expand

-This post explains the general process of setting up a development environment for RIOT applications on Ubuntu 14.10, taking into account the peculiarities of the SAMR board.
+For the internet of plants, we have decided to use the [Atmel SAM R21](http://www.atmel.com/tools/ATSAMR21-XPRO.aspx), a Cortex M0 based platform with an on-board IEEE 802.15.4 wireless module, to monitor our green friends.This post explains the general process of setting up a development environment for RIOT applications on Ubuntu 14.10, taking into account the peculiarities of the SAM R21 board.

 <!-- more -->

 # TODO

-* Explain what OpenOCD is?
-* Make sources look nicer
-* Add flashing section
-    * why slow?
-* perhaps try eclipse based debugging just for fun?
 * Can flashing be done without r00t?